 Let me introduce you to some unique breads that Brasserie Bread has to offer!!!
 You won’t be bored from this bakery.
 Behold!
 Organic Sourdough – Large Bakers Round that’s the size of my face and BIGGER.

-Organic Sourdough – Large Bakers Round-It’s TWO TIMES BIGGER than my FACE.
+French Mountain Bread – Large Bakers Round-It’s TWO TIMES BIGGER than my FACE.

 Granary Toast Loaf packed with variety of 6 grains.

 The Kalamata Olives & Fresh Rosemary Boule ($7.50) is great with soup.

 Walnut & Fig Loaf ($7.50) contains chock-full of walnuts and dried figs and is the ultimate fruit sourdough.